sebassonav/doc/docs/security/auth/README.md

 In short, OpenID Connect is used to delegate end user authentication to a third party \(e.g. [Azure AD](azure-ad/README.md)\), while the OAuth 2.0 protocol can provide signed tokens \([JWT](https://oauth.net/2/jwt/)\) for service-to-service communication.

+See the [concepts](concepts.md) page for an introduction to basic concepts and terms that are referred to throughout this documentation.

 ## NAV-specific Security Guide

 As OAuth 2.0, OpenID Connect, and the variety of "flows" within those specifications can be complex and "large", we aim to reduce the cognitive load on the common developer by providing a guide and blueprints for the most common scenarios in NAV.